nicoleio712/Week7/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.3
   - [ ] GIF Walkthrough: <img src="https://github.com/nicoleio712/Week7/blob/master/XSS_Hover_Over_Attack.gif" width="800">
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Go to the Klikki website and copy the longer line of XSS code (a link alert).
+Logged in as admin, create a new post.
+Switch the mode from visual to text and delete any text there already.
+Paste the attack code line in the text box and publish the post.
+Upon viewing the post, the alert will pop up.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Required) Unauthenticated Stored Cross-Site Scripting (XSS) --Long Comment
+2. (Required) Unauthenticated Stored Cross-Site Scripting (XSS) --Long Comment
   - [ ] Summary:
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough: <img src="https://github.com/nicoleio712/Week7/blob/master/XSS_Long_Post_Attack.gif" width="800">
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Go to the Klikki website to copy the documented line of attack XSS code (a 'hello world' alert).
+Log out of admin account and visit the Wordpress site as a regular user.
+Paste the attack code in a comment on one of the posts.
+Google a 64KB text file and copy all of its contents.
+Paste the content in the space where the "AAA (64KB) AAA..." is in the line of code.
+Post the comment.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Required) Authenticated Stored Cross-Site Scripting via Image Filename
+3. (Required) Authenticated Stored Cross-Site Scripting via Image Filename
   - [ ] Summary:
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.10
   - [ ] GIF Walkthrough: <img src="https://github.com/nicoleio712/Week7/blob/master/XSS_attack_WP_real.gif" width="800">
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Logged in as admin, go to the Media section and add a new image.
+Once the image has uploaded, click on it and change the image title to: "<script> alert('attack') </script>".
+View the attachment page afterwards and note the alert has popped up.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Optional) Authenticated Stored Cross-Site Scripting (XSS) in YouTube URL Embeds
+4. (Optional) Authenticated Stored Cross-Site Scripting (XSS) in YouTube URL Embeds
   - [ ] Summary:
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.13
   - [ ] GIF Walkthrough: <img src="https://github.com/nicoleio712/Week7/blob/master/XSS_Youtube_attack.gif" width="800">
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Logged in as admin, create a new post.
+Copy and paste up until the "v=" part of any YouTube video url.
+Type <script>alert('attack')</script> after the "v=".
+Highlight the url and press the linking icon.
+Attempt to link the resulting url.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Optional) Vulnerability Name or ID
+5. (Optional) Vulnerability Name or ID
   - [ ] Summary:
     - Vulnerability types:
     - Tested in version: